NidasioAlberto/iot-2024/challenge 1/report.md

 ## 3: Comments on results and possible improvements

-Tasks:
-- Provide a small comment on the implemented system
-- Starting from the system requirements, propose some possible improvements in terms of energy consumption without modifying the main task "notify to a sink node the occupancy state of a parking spot"

 The implemented system provides a power-on time of only roughly one day.
 This results in a terrible product because recharging the battery of every node each day is not acceptable.

 The measurement state takes the most amount of power! ...